vigetlabs/colonel-kurtz/docs/colonel.md

 Name       | Description
 ---------- | -----------
-el         | A DOM element used to render the editor value      | The initial starting "seed" value for the instance blockTypes | Block Types to use for this editor, see `blockTypes.md`
+el         | A DOM element used to render the editor blocks     | The initial starting "seed" blocks for the instance blockTypes | Block Types to use for this editor, see `blockTypes.md`